OpenGeoScales/CarbonData/README.md

-# CarbonData 2
+# CarbonData

 # What is CarbonData for?

+##  Main goal

+We are here to provide clean, verified, cross-checked and normalized datasets on GHG emissions.

+## Features

-- Identifying and documenting GHG elmissions data sources
+- Identify and document GHG elmissions data sources
-- Collect and share raw data (in github repo if data is less than 100MB otherwise kaggle datasets)
+- Collect and share raw data
 - Analyse raw data and provide insights
 - Compare vairous sources
-- Combine data sources
+- Combine and clean data sources
+- Model and maintain an aggregated data base
 - Develop API to query normalized data source
 - Develpop dashs to explore it

 # How can I contribute?

+There are vaious ways to contribute to this project depending on your skills and motivation.

+## Domain knowledge

+Data are information collected by observation or measurements to capture and understand some phenomenon.
+Before exploring open GHG emissions data, we need to:
+- Understand the phenomenon behind it: carbon cycle, greenhouse gazes, carbon budget, carbon sinks...
-- A data detective:
+- Know how data is collected:  carbon inventories...
+- Know why data is collected: carbon budget, carbon pricing...

+This knowledge may be shared in the [wiki page](https://github.com/OpenGeoScales/CarbonData/wiki)

+## Data sources cartography

-    - I found a new data source that is not referenced
+- Identifying and referening new data srouces:

--
+You can find is [this page](https://github.com/OpenGeoScales/CarbonData/wiki/Data-sources) a list of identified GHG emissisons data soruces.
+If you identify a new data source, please add it in the list by specifying some metadata (provider, spatial coverage, format...).
+If you think that data sources content need to be investigated, please add an issue in the project backlog.

+## Data source collection and sharing

+There are several ways to collecte the data.
+Since we do not have data storage infrastructure, it would be prefereable to use data provided b

+- API acesss: If data source can be queried by using an existing API, please document data collection method in the associated readme file.
+- http acccess: If data is stored for example in a git repo, please mention the http address used for collecting it.
+- Bulk download: If data source is only accessible for download, wa can use kaggle datasets to store and document the raw data.
+Please, provide sample script fro accessing the data through Kaggle API.

+## Raw data exploration

+## Data normalization

-## Sharing Data on GHG emissions
+## Normalized Data exposure

-There are multiple data sources on GHG emissions.
-This data is provided in various platforms, formats, frequencies, scales...

-Our goal here is
+- API: Develop API for querying the normalized data
+- Viz: Develop dashboards for exploring contents.

+# Collaboration process

 # Structure